uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/blocked_ranges/blocked_nd_range_cls.rst

 **Example**: ``blocked_nd_range range({0, 10}, {0, 10, 5})`` should deduce ``range`` as ``blocked_nd_range<int, 2>``.

-This deduction guide should have one of the signatures below:
+This deduction guide should be implemented as one of the following alternatives:

     .. code:: cpp